 Literature bias.
 Controlling for researcher bias with a thorough pre-registered protocol can be an effective way of contributing to a systematic review's integrity.
-However, it does not protect the systematic review outcores from being influenced by any pre-existing literature bias.
-Literature (or reporting) bias is difficult to combat as it often stems from the influence of structural issues within academia, such as publication bias.
+However, it does not protect the systematic review outcomes from being influenced by-any pre-existing literature bias i.e. when the body of available evidence does not accurately reflect all the research done on a particular topic.
+Literature bias includes selective reporting of positive findings (reporting bias) and selecting articles with positive findings to be published in a journal (publication bias; McGauran et al., 2010).
+It (or reporting) bias is difficult to combat as it often stems from the influence of structural issues within academia, such as publication bias.
 Research is far more likely to be published if the overall findings are statistically significant, even more so when they support the researcher's hypothesis as well (Bertamini & Munafò, 2012; DeVito & Goldacre, 2019; Dickersin, 1990; Dickersin & Min, 1993).
-The misplaced valuation of high-impact publications by academic institutions, and of "novel" research by journal reviewers and editors, means that null results have historically been published markedly less than statistically significant and/or novel results, contributing to poor replicability, as evidenced in fields such as cancer research (Begley & Ellis, 2012), ecology (Jennions & Møller, 2003), and psychology (Open Science Collaboration, 2015).
+The misplaced valuation of highimpact publications by academic institutions, and of "novel" research by journal reviewers and editors, means that null results have historically been published markedly less than statistically significant and/or novel results, contributing to poor replicability, as evidenced in fields such as cancer research (Begley & Ellis, 2012), ecology (Jennions & Møller, 2003), and psychology (Open Science Collaboration, 2015).
 This publication bias leads to what Nissen et al. (2016) called the 'canonisation of false facts': unwarranted confidence in published findings.

 De Vries et al. (2018) documented how the combination of citation bias (the cumulative effect of researcher biases such as cherry-picking and the availability bias) and publication bias can make an intervention seem far more effective than is actually the case in a clinical context.
-Publication bias could be reduced by pre-registering study hypotheses, methods, and statistical analyses for each individual study, especially if papers are already reviewed, and accepted or rejected before the results are known (Chambers et al., 2015).
+Publication bias could be reduced by pre-registering study hypotheses, methods, and statistical analyses for each individual study, especially if papers such as Registered Reports are already reviewed, and accepted or rejected before the results are known (Chambers et al., 2015).
 In general, a structural change is needed to encourage the publication of research regardless of the results and to make 'file drawer' archival data available (Franco et al., 2014; Joober et al., 2012; Lakens, 2019).
 Publication bias inevitably affects the outcome of a systematic review as it reinforces the impression that the literature is more consistent than is actually the case, and overestimates the size of an effect.
 A strict systematic search helps reduce the impact of bias within the published literature.
 However, researchers should always assume publication bias in their systematic review data, evaluate it, and draw conclusions accordingly.
 This is already a standard part of systematic review methodology and is, therefore, a core component of NIRO-SR, and many other guidelines.
 In summary, NIRO-SR designed for systematic reviews in behavioural sciences aims to support systematic reviewers in reducing their own researcher bias and in evaluating the impact of literature bias.
 The missing step is the evaluation of individual study bias, which is the focus of the current work.